About Josie King Foundation

 JKF News & Events

-Josie King Hero Award: fourth limited edition is here
+Josie King Hero Award: fifth limited edition is here

-Thanks to there being so many amazing Josie King heroes in hospitals around the country the first, second, and third limited editions of the Josie King Hero Award artwork have sold out.
-We are pleased to announce the launch of the fourth limited edition of the Josie King Hero Award.
-We hope you like this new layout with its soft, pale teal color.
-We chose teal because it blends blue’s tranquil stability with green’s optimism and healing properties.
-Teal also represents open communication and clarity of thought.
-Just like the first, second, and third editions, each giclee watercolor print is set in a simple clear block frame.
+Thanks to so many amazing Josie King heroes in hospitals around the country, the first through fourth limited editions of the Josie King Hero Award artwork have sold out.
+We are pleased to announce the launch of the fifth limited edition of the Josie King Hero Award.
+We decided to use the foundation’s colors of brown, green, and white in this new layout.
+These colors symbolize safety, health, security, protection, and support which represent some of our core messages.
+Like previous editions, each giclee watercolor print is set in a simple clear block frame.
 Abstract copy flows across the washed background – and a thank you message from the Josie King Foundation to the hero recipient is beautifully printed on the back.

 To learn more click here